JokerL2/CryoAlign2/README.md

 # Executable file description

-After installation, three executable files will be generated, corresponding to the three execution needs of CryoSearch.
+After installation, three executable files will be generated, corresponding to the three execution needs of CryoAlign2.

 Usage: